Aidan-McNay/courseflow/classes/ece6745-2025s/templates/group_repo_readme.md

 ECE 6745 Lab Repository
 ==========================================================================

 ![Build Status](https://github.com/cornell-ece6745/<repo_name>/actions/workflows/run_tests.yml/badge.svg)

 This is the code repository for your ECE 6745 lab assignments.
-You will use this repository to develop your code, run continuous integration tests, and submit the remaining labs with your partner(s).
+You will use this repository to develop your code, run continuous integration tests, and submit each lab.

 ### GitHub Actions Continuous Integration